🎁 Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. JOIN NOW! 🔥

 How to buy & sell Pi coin: Pi coin IOUs available for trading on HTX.

-An IOU is just like it sounds - an “I owe you”, a sort of lending / borrowing agreement, usually expressed in the form of a written note.
+An IOU is just like it sounds - an “I owe you”, a sort of lending/borrowing agreement, usually expressed in the form of a written note.
 It’s a popular concept all around the world, spanning multiple industries, and crypto isn’t an exception.

-But, let’s not glance over the IOU fact, either.
-While it’s certainly a bit of an unusual situation, the fact of the matter remains the same - it’s a confusing ordeal if you’re trying to see “how do I sell my Pi coins?”, and simply want to cash out your proposed earnings.
-It circles back to the point I’ve been trying to make in the entirety of this article - as of yet, you really can’t.
+But let’s not glance over the IOU fact, either.
+While it was certainly a bit of an unusual situation, the fact of the matter remains the same - this has been a confusing ordeal for most people trying to figure out “how do I sell my Pi coins?” and just wanting to cash out their proposed earnings.

-The Secret(s) Behind the Hype
+The Secret(s) Behind Pi Coin's Hype

 If your only interest is how to sell Pi Network coins or where to buy Pi Network, patience - I’ll get into some potential solutions for your situation in a bit.
+Before that, though, I’d like to address the buzz that Pi had received back in the day, and the potential reasons for it.

 How to buy & sell Pi coin: mining app.

 You must admit - it’s a rather unique situation!
 Not something you’d see all that often within the industry.
+So, what’s going on here?
+What’s with all of this sudden popularity?
+Well, as with everything in the crypto market, it’s a combination of circumstances, the main ones including:

 • The advertising model of the company behind Pi;